 Facilities were also upgraded.
 A beautiful new wood gym floor was installed in 1996.
 The athletic fields became Turner Fields in a 1997 renovation that included a pristine Bermuda grass surface field, a new softball field, dugouts for baseball and batting cages.
 The culmination of building upgrades came in 2013, when the school unveiled the new Moore Athletic Complex at Turner Fields, including a field turf football/soccer stadium and the Falcon Field House training center and locker rooms.
 In 2016, the Falcon rowing program was launched and a new boathouse was constructed on the rear of the gymnasium.

-Saint Stephen’s teams have earned 18 state championships in the school’s relatively brief history and the Falcon athletic program is more vital than ever under the leadership of current Athletic Director Lenny Paoletti.
-In 2019-20, SSES fields 48 teams that compete in 14 different sports.
+Saint Stephen’s teams have earned 19 state championships in the school’s history and the Falcon athletic program is more vital than ever under the leadership of current Athletic Director Lenny Paoletti.
+In 2022-23, SSES fields 48 teams that compete in 14 different sports.